 Supreme Court sides with Jack Daniel's in trademark dispute with dog toy maker

+Justice Elena Kagan had a rollicking good time announcing the decision.
+While reading the opinion, the gallery erupted into laughter as she held up the Bad Spaniels toy for the courtroom to see.
+At another point, making reference to a trademark case that involved Aqua's hit song "Barbie Girl," she recited: "I'm a blond bimbo girl, in a fantasy world."

+Humor aside, the high court rejected the lower court ruling that sided with VIP Products while confining its decision to the specific case at hand.

-"We do not decide whether the Rogers test is ever appropriate, or how far the 'noncommercial use' exclusion goes," Justice Elena Kagan wrote for the court, specifying that Thursday's "opinion is narrow."
+"We do not decide whether the Rogers test is ever appropriate, or how far the 'noncommercial use' exclusion goes," Kagan wrote for the court, specifying that Thursday's "opinion is narrow."

 She added: "The use of a mark does not count as noncommercial just because it parodies, or otherwise comments on, another's products."